Jek47/BO4-GSC-Mods/README.md

 ![](https://i.ibb.co/3mq9hgW/PS4-Step-10.png)

-If you see this, your mod should load in when you start the match.
+If you see this message, your mod should load in when you start the match.

 If you want to remove the mod, simply close the game and restart it.